Annihilating wild kernels: Introduction

 \subsection{Acknowledgements}

+The author acknowledges financial support provided by the Deutsche Forschungsgemeinschaft (DFG) within the Collaborative Research Center 701 `Spectral Structures and Topological Methods in Mathematics' and the Heisenberg programme (No.\, NI 1230/3-1).
 The author is indebted to Grzegorz Banaszak for various stimulating discussions concerning higher $K$-theory of rings of integers during a short stay at Adam Mickiewicz University in Pozna\'n, Poland.
+Finally, the author thanks the anonymous referees for their valuable suggestions.